NodeDiver/subscriptn-simple/Geyser Hackaton NWC/geyser_story.md

 🏆 **Hackathon Winner** → 🚀 **Active Development**

-We're actively improving SubscriptN based on real-world testing and feedback.
+We're actively improving Bitinfrashop based on real-world testing and feedback.
 The core Lightning payment functionality is working smoothly, and we're continuously enhancing the user experience and technical foundation.

 ### **Why It's Fun**